Latest Advice On COVID-19

 What is the COVID-19 situation in Fiji?

-There have been 55 reported cases of COVID-19 confirmed in Fiji as of 20th January 2020.
+There have been 68 reported cases of COVID-19 confirmed in Fiji, 64 of whom have made a full recovery (as of 12th April 2020).
 However, due to the ongoing risks, restrictions are in place including all Fiji airports currently being closed to international visitors.

 Think Pacific Foundation within Fiji